kartonfarkas/api_docs/source/suite/contacts/contact_multiple_create.rst

      }
    }

-Where:
+.. list-table:: **Result Example Details**
+   :header-rows: 1
+   :widths: 10 40

+   * - Name
+     - Description
+   * - *ids*
-* *[ids]* is a list of the IDs of successfully-created contacts (returned as an array)
+     - List of the IDs of successfully-created contacts (returned as an array)
+   * - *errors*
-* *[errors]* indicates that an error occurred during the creation of a contact, and the error message returns the value of the key_id
+     - Indicates that an error occurred during the creation of a contact, and the error message returns the value of the key_id

 Errors
 ------